Paleo Flourless Pumpkin Bars are a perfect grain-free dessert with a little chocolate sweetness and all the flavor.

 1. Preheat oven to 350°.

-2. In a large mixing bowl combine all ingredients except for 2 tbsp chocolate chips and 1 tsp coconut oil and mix well.
+2. In a large mixing bowl combine all ingredients except for 2 tablespoon chocolate chips and 1 teaspoon coconut oil and mix well.

 3. Layer two sheets of parchment paper across one another to form a plus sign.
 Make sure you cut off any paper hanging over the edge.